Nerwyn/material-rounded-theme/README.md

 Relies on [card-mod](https://github.com/thomasloven/lovelace-card-mod) for toolbar modifications, other Material You component redesigns, and Material You coloring.
 If you have card-mod installed and do not want these changes to apply, use the "No Mod" versions of this theme.

-Don't like blue?
+Don't like the blue accents?
 You can choose a different Material You base color!
 See below for more.
 Also requires card-mod.

 This theme also includes "Transparent Card" versions with card backgrounds that match the view background.